lardemua/atom_documentation/docs/evaluations.md

 Here is a [video tutorial](https://www.youtube.com/watch?v=DSYyKU-nDcs).

-#### Full evaluation
+### Full Evaluation

-During its configuration, ATOM generates a launch file named `full_evaluation.launch`.
+ATOM streamlines the evaluation process by generating a launch file called `full_evaluation.launch` during its configuration.
+This file automates the execution of all necessary evaluations to comprehensively assess the user's system.
-This file configures every possible evaluation the system might have and carries it on.
+It is designed to configure and execute every possible evaluation the system may require.
-To run it:
+To run the full system evaluation, use the following command:

 ```bash
 roslaunch softbot2_calibration full_evaluation.launch train_json:=<path_to_train_file> test_json:=<path_to_test_file>
 ```

+The `-sfr` flag is used in this command, resulting in the presentation of evaluation results in CSV files located in the `results` subdirectory of the test dataset directory.

+### Individual Evaluation
+For users who prefer to run evaluations separately, ATOM provides the option to run each evaluation individually.
+To do so, determine the modalities of the sensors to be assessed and choose one of the following scripts that align with your sensor modalities:

 #### LiDAR to Depth evaluation